forseti-security/forseti-security/_docs/_latest/setup/kubernetes.md

 This guide explains how to setup Forseti on Kubernetes.

-This is a proof of concept (POC).
+This is a proof of concept (POC) in the `dev` branch.

-If you decide to use this in production, consider implementing the [k8s hardening recommendations](https://cloud.google.com/kubernetes-engine/docs/how-to/hardening-your-cluster), as well as [CIS Benchmarks for GCP, section 7, Kubernetes](https://learn.cisecurity.org/benchmarks).
+If you decide to use this, consider implementing the [k8s hardening recommendations](https://cloud.google.com/kubernetes-engine/docs/how-to/hardening-your-cluster), as well as [CIS Benchmarks for GCP, section 7, Kubernetes](https://learn.cisecurity.org/benchmarks).